Editor’s Note: ** Updated in 2019 for relevancy**

 Someone sent me the link to Furdo.
 First reactions: the concept was novel; the theme names were catchy; designs interesting, and cost reasonable.

-Pricing and when did I avail their service?
+Furdo Pricing and When did I avail their service?

 July 2015: One thing led to another, we decided on the theme and signed up for their design at a cost of Rs.11,400 including service tax by that evening.